LCC-CIT/CS233JS-CourseMaterials/Examples/BookList/vitest_tutorial.md

 Let's look at the real tests in this project to see how these tools work in action.

 ### Example A: Testing a Pure Function (`openLibraryService.test.js`)
 A pure function is the easiest thing to test because it doesn't change anything outside itself.

+In our BookList app, the pure function tests for `parseSearchResults` are:
+* `should return an empty array if data is missing or docs are empty`
+* `should correctly parse a valid OpenLibrary response doc`
+* `should handle missing optional fields gracefully`

-Let's look at the test for `parseSearchResults` in [openLibraryService.test.js](file:///Volumes/DataCard/Repos/CS233JS-Repos/CS233JS-CourseMaterials/Examples/BookList/tests/openLibraryService.test.js):
+Let's look at one of these tests in [openLibraryService.test.js](file:///Volumes/DataCard/Repos/CS233JS-Repos/CS233JS-CourseMaterials/Examples/BookList/tests/openLibraryService.test.js):

 ```javascript
 it('should correctly parse a valid OpenLibrary response doc', () => {